n42r/n42r.github.io/index.md

 	- **[AI agents for games](tw)**
 	- **[Robotic cognition](https://ebooks.iospress.nl/volumearticle/6006)** and **[Reasoning systems](https://doi.org/10.1007/978-3-642-16111-7_14)**
 	- **[Muze AI](https://github.com/n42r/muze-ai)** – experimental music recommender

-3. **Think beyond the hype — and years ahead of the curve**
-	- Began working on **AI in 2006** — before the boom — earning a reputation as "The AI guy" in local technology circles

-	- Developed a **formal data architecture framework** in 2016 — years before "data mesh" and similar concepts gained popularity.

 Known for bridging scientific rigor with strategic clarity, I thrive at the convergence of **vision, architecture, and innovation execution** — building toward scalable, sustainable impact in data and AI ecosystems.